Preparing For Empty Nest? See Six Strategies to Support You

 Is this something family members have said – and now you’ve adopted it into your thinking?
 Is it a cultural norm?
 Have others made preparing for an empty nest seem dreadful?

-It seems like they’re moving out and moving on – but they do come home!
+Here’s the thing no one talks about: It seems like they’re moving out and moving on – but they do come home!
 You may even see them more during college with the long winter and summer breaks.
+(This is how it felt for me…and it helped.)

-Also, remember that deep down, you want this for your child.
-You want to see them thrive!
+Also, remember that deep down, you want to see them thrive!

 See my take on Verse One of the Tao Te Ching for tips on moving forward with more acceptance.